Pash3nlee/HackTheBox/Medium/Schooled.md

 * https://www.cybersecurity-help.cz/vdb/SB2020072004
 * https://www.cybersecurity-help.cz/vulnerabilities/31682/

-First link says us dbout XSS attacks (A remote attacker can trick the victim to follow a specially crafted link and execute arbitrary HTML and script code in user's browser in context of vulnerable website.).
+First link says us about XSS attacks (A remote attacker can trick the victim to follow a specially crafted link and execute arbitrary HTML and script code in user's browser in context of vulnerable website.).

 Second link says that remote authenticated attacker with teacher permission can escalate privileges from teacher role into manager role.